Signs of OCD in Children

 3.)
 Don’t Burden Your Child with Their OCD

-Once you learn more about OCD, you’re going to see more OCD signs in your child.
-As such, you may find yourself burdening them by constantly pointing out their rituals.
+Once you learn more about OCD, you’ll see more signs in your child.
+As such, you may burden them by constantly pointing out their rituals.
+This is dangerous for two reasons:

-2. It makes it seem as though OCD is an easy fix
+2. It makes it seem as though OCD is an easy fix.

 Furthermore, pointing out your child’s rituals may cause them to become more secretive of their OCD.
 In turn, the long process of treatment will only be further inhibited.